Ducane/RPGRogue/README.md

 https://de.wikipedia.org/wiki/Rogue-like

 # Tiles
-At the moment there are four tiles called 'door', 'floor', 'granite', and 'wall'.
+Currently there are four types of tiles:
+"door", "floor", "granite", and "wall"

 # Combat System
-The Combat System is inherited from Rogue.
+The Combat System is inspired by Rogue.

 # World Generation
  - rooms are generated